| Knowing What to Do Immediately Following A

 during the interview, the thank-you note is a great place to let

+the interviewer know.
 Thank you notes are also an excellent medium to reaffirm your interest

 in the position, as well as reiterate the next step you asked about

+after the interview.
 Make sure to keep the language professional, use a professional

 closing, and keep the letter short.
 For those of you who were smart